DocumentWDP-1

 Tone: Positive

-Definition: Success severity indicates that an operation completed successfully.
-This provides explicit positive feedback, especially useful for operations where silence might be ambiguous.
+Definition: A Success severity indicates that an operation completed successfully.
+Implementations MAY use this severity to provide explicit positive feedback, particularly for operations where absence of output might be ambiguous.

 Examples: